 • Preheat air fryer at 180 degrees for 5 minutes.

-• Take out the basket, keep the Nankhatai in it and return it to the air fryer machine.
+• Take out the basket, keep the crackers in it and return it to the air fryer.

-• Reduce the temperature to 160 degrees and bake these for 15 minutes approximately.
+• Reduce the temperature to 160 degrees and bake the crackers for 15 minutes approximately.

 • When the colour changes and sides get golden brown, they are done.